 Learn more about food shopping in New Zealand here.

 What time of year is the best to mountain bike in New Zealand?

-Whatever time of year you decide to mountain bike in New Zealand, be prepared for frequent changeable weather.
-It is also best to check the weather forecast before setting off and be prepared for a change in weather.
+Whatever time of year you decide to mountain bike in New Zealand, be prepared for frequently changeable weather.
+It is also best to check the weather forecast before setting off and be prepared for a change in the weather.

 For more information on the seasons and climates in New Zealand, check out When is the Best Time to Go Backpacking in New Zealand? and What is the Weather Like in New Zealand?

 Right about now you are probably wondering what bikes trails are worth checking out in New Zealand.

 To paint you a picture of what to expect from bike trails in New Zealand, here are some of the highlights from the North Island.
 Of course, if you want more details on a specific region, be sure to head on over to our Biking category.

 - Twin Coast Cycle Trail (2-days, 87km, Grades 1-2).
 In the winterless Bay of Islands, cycle from coast to coast through old railway tunnels, forest lakes and farmland.

 - Hauraki Rail Trail (1-4 days, 160km, Grade 1).
 Ride through the Waikato region on this trail following an old railway corridor through Karangahake Gorge, across the grand Arapuni swing bridge and to the historic town of Waihi.